seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Stay, murderous villains! will you kill your brother?
 Now, by the burning tapers of the sky,
 That shone so brightly when this boy was got,
-He dies upon my scimitar’s sharp point
+He dies upon my scimitar's sharp point
 That touches this my first-born son and heir!
 I tell you, younglings, not Enceladus,
-With all his threatening band of Typhon’s brood,
+With all his threatening band of Typhon's brood,
 Nor great Alcides, nor the god of war,
-Shall seize this prey out of his father’s hands.
+Shall seize this prey out of his father's hands.
 What, what, ye sanguine, shallow-hearted boys!
 Ye white-limed walls! ye alehouse painted signs!
 Coal-black is better than another hue,
 In that it scorns to bear another hue;
 For all the water in the ocean
-Can never turn the swan’s black legs to white,
+Can never turn the swan's black legs to white,
 Although she lave them hourly in the flood.
 Tell the empress from me, I am of age
 To keep mine own, excuse it how she can.